Holistic therapy FAQs

 Do therapists offer any seminars, workshops or events?

-Many complementary and alternative therapists do offer services in the form of seminars, workshops and events.
+Many holistic therapists offer services in the form of seminars, workshops and events.

 If you're considering complementary therapy or if you have a general interest in the subject, our event finder lists workshops, qualifications and seminars covering a broad range of topics that are held up and down the country by our complementary and alternative therapists and practices.